andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 If you are already working with solutions that have a significant technical debt, you can pay off the debt, so to speak, by optimizing existing code and architecture.
 A practical example of this is the use of Varnish Cache, which helps reduce developers' technical debt.
 Varnish Cache is an application that can increase the speed of web solutions by up to 300-1,000 times, depending on the architecture.

 By using Varnish, companies can significantly reduce their server count and resource consumption.
 This results in huge savings, both financially and environmentally.
 However, it's also important to point out that there are limits to how much you can optimize bad solutions.
-Sometimes it's simply not worth "making up a corpse" because fundamental flaws in the system will still hinder optimal performance and sustainability.
+Sometimes it's simply not worth fixing this because fundamental flaws in the system will still hinder optimal performance and sustainability.
 It may be more efficient to switch to a new, well-structured solution that is more durable.

 ### Individual and societal aspects of software